 ANVCA became involved when this report was brought to our attention in 2012 by one of our member Alaska Native Village Corporations.
-Since 2012, ANVCA has worked to educate Alaska’s Federal delegation, the State Legislature, members of Congress, and others to keep the issue in the forefront.
-In 2014, Congress asked for an update to the 1998 report, to identify the status of each site, for example, if any remediation had been done, and recommendations going forward.
+Since 2012, ANVCA has worked to educate Alaska’s State Legislature, Congressional delegation and other members of Congress, and federal agencies to keep the issue in the forefront.
+In 2014, Congress asked for an update to the 1998 report, to identify the status of each site; for example, if any remediation had been done, and recommendations going forward.
 In June of 2016 the update was released, 2016 Update Report to Congress_ Hazardous Substance Contamination of Alaska Native Claim Settlement Act Lands in Alaska.

 Contaminated sites contain a variety of toxic materials including:

 Toxic Metals ● Unexploded Ordinances ● Petroleum & Oil

 One of ANVCA’s objectives is to work with ANCs, state and federal agencies and other stakeholders to develop criteria to prioritize remediation ANCSA contaminated sites.
 Potential criteria could include impacts on health and safety, severity of contamination, cultural significance of the site, or economic development potential.
 Few studies have been conducted on the health and safety impacts of the contamination on human health, however anecdotally villages report higher rates of cancer and other illnesses linked to hazardous substances.
 Many of the rural contaminated sites are Villages which practice subsistence lifestyles there has been only limited research on the contaminants impacts to fish, berries and wildlife in these areas.